-As part of the Office of Public Defense Services (OPDS), we, along with the Office of the Legal Defender and Office of the Legal Advocate are available to use our skillsets to serve you!
+As part of the Office of Public Defense Services (OPDS), we, along with the Office of the Legal Defender, Office of the Legal Advocate, and Office of the Public Advocate are available to use our skillsets to serve you!
 To see what sorts of services we offer and to request we come, select the Community Service Portal tab below to learn more!

 Throughout the year we participate in a number of Veteran’s StandDown events, offering free legal aid and assistance to military veterans who are engaged in the criminal justice process.
 During these events we represent veteran clients in their matters, help fill out legal paperwork, provide legal advice to them, and refer them to other resources available at the event and in the community.
 In 2018 alone, 895 veterans registered and received legal services at the event.

 Veterans Memorial Coliseum

 at the Arizona State Fairgrounds

 1826 W. McDowell Road, Phx

 Thursday, January 23rd, 2020

 Doors open for registration at 7:00 AM both days and services end at 4:30pm (NO OVERNIGHT STAY IS AVAILABLE)